alphagov/government-service-design-manual/the-team/designer.md

 assets: local
 ---

-A good digital service needs needs talented, flexible designers to help build user-centred products.
+Design of the service is everyone's responsibility.
+Those with the title of designer may have a particular focus on one or more specific design disciplines - interaction, graphic – but a good digital service needs needs talented, flexible designers to help build user-centred products.

 ## How designers work
 Designers and front-end developers should work together in one team, designing in-browser.
 This is a better way of working, avoiding silos and ensuring that decisions are made with complete awareness of the implications.